opensearch-project/OpenSearch/plugins/ingestion-hive/README.md

 ## Delivery Guarantees

-The plugin provides **exactly-once** semantics when the document `_id` is derived from a unique field in the source data (via `mapper_type: field_mapping`).
-In this case, duplicate deliveries after a crash result in idempotent overwrites to the same `_id`.

-When `_id` is auto-generated (no unique field mapping), the guarantee is **at-least-once**.
-A node crash between indexing a document and advancing the checkpoint pointer may cause that document to be re-indexed with a new `_id` upon recovery.
+Each document's `_id` is automatically derived from its pointer (partition + file + row index), making crash recovery idempotent.
+If a node crashes after indexing a document but before checkpointing, the document will be re-indexed on recovery with the same `_id`, resulting in an overwrite rather than a duplicate.

+This provides **effectively exactly-once** semantics without requiring any user-side `_id` configuration.

 ## Thrift Code Generation